 LaLiga and Socios.com announced a partnership in September 2021.
 Together, Socios.com and LaLiga develop fresh ways for the league’s more-than-800-million global supporters to interact directly with the brand using cutting-edge blockchain technology solutions.

-In September 2021, Dapper announced a multi-year partnership with LaLiga to become an official partner of the club.
+In September 2021, Dapper announced a multi-year partnership with LaLiga to become an official partner of the league.
+In collaboration with LaLiga, Dapper unveiled “La Liga Golazos” — digital collectables capturing epic moments of league action.

-Nissan also plans to use LaLiga as a platform to promote its technology using actual instances of how the effectiveness, energy and acceleration of its tech are noticeable in the field.
+Nissan also plans to use LaLiga as a platform to promote its technology using actual instances of how the effectiveness, energy and acceleration of its technologies are also noticeable in the field.